Bunogi/darkredis/README.md

 ```

 # Changelog
+## 0.8.0
+### Breaking changes
+- Update tokio to 1.0
+- Update dependencies
+- Move away from futures mutexes to async-std/tokio mutexes.
+### NOTE:
+This is likely to be the last release.
+Don't expect any updates.
 ## 0.7.0
 ### Breaking changes
 - Change the blpop and brpop commands to return a tuple instead an unnecesarry vector.